Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 Don't let door problems compromise your property's security, energy efficiency, or appearance.
 Whether you need straightforward replacement or complex historic restoration, Fifty Three Restorations Inc delivers the expertise your project requires.

-Our 30+ years of experience in architectural woodwork means you get accurate pricing, quality materials, and skilled installation.
+Our 30+ years of experience in architectural woodwork means you get accurate guidance, quality materials, and skilled installation.
 We handle everything from initial consultation through final inspection, ensuring your complete satisfaction.

 Call 646-917-7394 now to schedule your free consultation.
-Our team will assess your needs, answer your questions about how much a wooden door costs for your specific situation, and provide a detailed estimate with no obligation.
+Our team will assess your needs and answer your questions about how much a wooden door costs for your specific situation, with no obligation.

 Time-sensitive projects?
 We work efficiently to minimize disruption while maintaining our quality standards.
 Most door installations complete within one to two days depending on complexity.